 - “84% of consumers say they either completely or somewhat trust recommendations from family, colleagues, and friends about products and services – making these recommendations the highest ranked source for trustworthiness.” — A Nielsen statistic shared in a blog post by Ambassador

 - “67% of people say they’re at least a little more likely to purchase a product after a friend or family member shared it bia social media or email.” — A Harris Poll statistic shared in an article published on Business2Community.

 - Americans tell an average of 9 people about good experiences, and tell 16 (nearly two times more) people about poor experiences. — An American Express statistic shared in a Help Scout blog post.

-- Online consumers are 4 times more likely to buy when referred by a friend. — Another Nielsen statistic shared in a blog post by Social Annex.
+- Online consumers are 4 times more likely to buy when referred by a friend. — Another Nielsen statistic.

-- Consumers rely on word-of-mouth 2x to 10x more than paid media. — A Boston Consulting Group statistic shared in the same blog post by Social Annex.
+- Consumers rely on word-of-mouth 2x to 10x more than paid media. — A Boston Consulting Group statistic.

 As an ecommerce business owner, it’s your job to develop and implement strategies that harness the power of word of mouth.
 Building a referral program for your customers is a great way to influence conversations that are happening between friends and family members online.